-- 2. Obtain a list of the immediate family members of each board member as defined by R.S.
-42:1101-1124 (the ethics law). - The District provided this information. - 3.
-Obtain a list of all employees paid during the fiscal year.
+2. Obtain a list of the immediate family members of each board member as defined by R.S.
+42:1101-1124 (the ethics law).

-- The District provided this information. - 4.
-Report whether any employees' names appear on both lists obtained in Procedures 2 and 3. - None of the employees in Procedure 3 are included on the list from Procedure 2. - Obtain a list of all disbursements made during the year; and a list of outside business interests of board members, employees, and board members' and employees' immediate families.
+- The District provided a list of the family members of each board member. - 3.
+Obtain a list of all employees paid during the fiscal year. - The District provided a list of all employees paid during the fiscal year. - 4.
+Report whether any employees' names appear on both lists obtained in Procedures 2 and 3. - None of the employees in Procedure 3 are included on the list from Procedure 2 - None of the employees in Procedure 3 are included on the list from Procedure 2. - 5.
+Obtain a list of all disbursements made during the year; and a list of outside business interests of board members, employees, and board members' and employees' immediate families.
 Report whether any vendors appear on both lists. - There were no payments made to any parties noted above.